ethereum/EIPs/EIPS/eip-modular-smart-contract-account-and-plugins.md

 }
 ```

-**Calls to `validateUserOp`**

-When the function `validateUserOp` is called on an MSCA by the `EntryPoint`, it MUST find the user operation validator defined for the selector in `userOp.callData`, which is in the first four bytes.
-If there is no function defined for the selector, or if `userOp.callData.length < 4`, then execution MUST revert.
-Otherwise, the MSCA MUST `delegatecall` the validator function with the user operation, its hash, and the required prefund as parameters.
-The returned validation data from the user operation validator MUST be returned by `validateUserOp`.

-**Calls to execution functions**

-When a function other than `validateUserOp` is called on an MSCA, it MUST find the plugin configuration for the corresponding selector added via `updatePlugins`.
-If no corresponding plugin is found, the MSCA MUST revert.
-Otherwise, the MSCA MUST perform the following steps:

-- If a `runtimeValidation` function is defined, `delegatecall` into the function with the execution function’s calldata as parameter.
-- If a `preHook` is defined, `delegatecall` into the associated function with the execution function’s calldata.
-If the `preHook` returns data, it MUST be preserved until the call to `postHook`.
-- `delegatecall` into the execution function.
-- If a `postHook` is defined, `delegatecall` into the associated function with the execution function’s calldata.
-If the `preHook` function returned data, the MSCA MUST pass that data in to `postHook`.

-If the execution function does not have a definition for either `runtimeValidator`, `preHook`, or `postHook`, the undefined functions will be skipped.
-The execution function will be executed and it may change account state.

-If, during the execution of `runtimeValidation`, the caller can be established as the EntryPoint contract, it is guaranteed the associated user operation validator has returned a valid signature.

-**Calls to** `updatePlugins`

-The function `updatePlugins` takes in an array of updates to perform, and an optional initialization function.
-The function MUST perform the update operation sequentially, then, if the address provided in `init` is not `address(0)`, MUST `delegatecall` into `init` with the calldata `callData`.

-**Plugin update operations**

-When `updatePlugins` is called with `PluginAction.ADD`, the following MUST occur:

-- Each `executionSelector` must be added their parent `executionPluginAddress` as a valid implementation contract to forward calls to.
-- Each `AssociatedFunction` must be added to their parent execution function in the role specified by `associatedFunctionType`.

-Execution function selectors MUST be unique when added.

-When `updatePlugins` is called with `PluginAction.REPLACE`, each `executionSelector` MUST override any previous execution definition for said function selector.
-Any associated function defined MUST override previously defined function selectors.
-Existing associated functions not specified in this operation MUST NOT be modified.

-When `updatePlugins` is called with `PluginAction.REMOVE`, both execution function definitions and associated function definitions MUST be removed.
-The contents of the `associatedFunctions` array MUST be ignored.

-When adding a plugin function of any type, the MSCA MAY call `pluginStorageRoot()` on the plugin.
-If the returned `bytes32` value has ever been returned by a previously added plugin, the MSCA MAY revert and reject the operation.

 **Plugin Functions**

 Execution functions may have any function signature, but must be unique for the account.
 When added to an MSCA via `updatePlugins`, the function selector of the execution function will be mapped from the modular account to the plugin.